sh123/esp32_loraprs/README.md

    - `cfg.EnableRepeater` set to `true` to enable packet repeater
    - `cfg.EnableBeacon` set to `true` to enable periodic beacons specified in `cfg.AprsRawBeacon` with period specified in `cfg.AprsRawBeaconPeriodMinutes` into RF and APRS-IS if `cfg.EnableRfToIs` is enabled

+# Protocol Compatibility
+This project is using classical `AX25` frames over LoRa and `AX25` frames are encapsulated into `KISS` frames when transferred over serial Bluetooth to phone or PC.
+It should enable interoperability with classical Linux APRS software and `kissattach`.
+Some LoRa ARPS implementations transfer plain text APRS messages over LoRa, as a result interoperability with this project is not guaranteed.

 # Test Results
 ![alt text](images/setup.png)
 - Antennas